 We recently spoke to a psychologist about how to manage anxiety with breathing, journaling, CBT and more.
 To quiet your mind, download one of the best meditation apps, which often come with free seven-day trials.

 Pent-up tension in the body is a no-no for good sleep, as tight and tense muscles could cause your discomfort in bed.
 Experiment with using one of the best handheld massagers to relieve tension and tightness throughout your back, neck and legs.

-Create a sleep regime and stick to it
+Create a sleep regime

 If your biggest sleep issue is dropping off, the most important step you can take in remedying this is by creating and sticking to a proper sleep regime.
 This means going to bed and getting up at the same time every day, even on weekends.